tensorflow/tensorboard/tensorboard/http_api.md

 ## `data/experiments`

-Returns an array of objects containing the names of all the experiments known to the TensorBoard backend at this time.
-Each entry is an object with a name for an experiment.
+Returns all experiments known to the TensorBoard backend at this time.
+Each entry contains id, name, and the start time, the first event time.
+The experiments are sorted by start time, name, and then Id.

 Note that experiment is only properly populated when using a database backed datasource.

 Example response:

+    [{
+      "id": 123,
+      "name": "experiment 1",
+      "startedTime": 1531245577
+    }, {
+      "id": 456,
-    [{"name": "experiment 1"}]
+      "name": "experiment 2",
+      "startedTime": 1600000000
+    }]

+## `data/experiment_runs`

+Returns runs of an experiment, specified with query param `experiment`, with their nested data, tag, populated.
+Runs returned are ordered by started time, then on the run name.
+Tags are sorted by its name, displayName, then inserted time.

+Input:
+- `experiment`: An experiment Id.

+Example request:

+    /data/experiment_runs?experiment=123

+Example response:

+    [{
+      "id": 123,
+      "names": "train",
+      "startTime": 1234567,
+      "tags": [{
+        "id": 789,
+        "displayName": "",
+        "name": "loss"
+      }]
+    }]

 ## `/data/plugin/scalars/...`